Which probiotics are best for Candida?

 Other helpful probiotics for Candida symptoms

 Vaginal thrush can be an unpleasant and persistent manifestation of Candida infection for many women.
-Our 'For women' product has over 30 years of scientific evidence to support its use.

 Are any probiotics NOT recommended for Candida?